-- Assessment: Workers are interviewed about the recruitment fees and costs they paid. - on the repayment process and proposed calculation method and amount are gathered. repayment plan is finalised. - Finalisation of the repayment plan: Workers clearly understand the purpose and protocol behind the payments before the first payment is made.
+- Assessment: Workers are interviewed about the recruitment fees and costs they paid. - Development of the repayment plan: Workers are informed about the plan and their inputs on the repayment process and proposed calculation method and amount are gathered.
+This should give workers an opportunity to make suggestions or appeals before the repayment plan is finalised. - Finalisation of the repayment plan: Workers clearly understand the purpose and protocol behind the payments before the first payment is made.